-- Executive Compensation: Review and recommend to the Board the compensation of the Company's CEO and the other executive officers. - CEO Succession: Assist the Board of Directors in succession planning for our CEO and other executive officers. - Equity Compensation: Administer our equity compensation plans, including the granting of our incentive, equity-based compensation awards. - Human Capital Management Strategy: Oversee the Company's global human capital management strategy, including corporate culture, diversity and inclusion, pay and opportunity equity, social initiatives and results, and talent attraction, training, development, and retention programs and results.
-Includes periodic updates, not less than twice annually.
+- Executive Compensation: Review and recommend to the Board the compensation of the Company's CEO and the other executive officers. - CEO Succession: Assist the Board of Directors in succession planning for our CEO and other executive officers. - Equity Compensation: Administer our equity compensation plans, including the granting of our incentive, equity-based compensation awards. - Human Capital Management Strategy: Oversee the Company's global human capital management strategy, including corporate culture, pay, and talent attraction, training, development, and retention programs.